Stratiz/Eden/README.md

 A module require in Eden looks like this: `shared("ModuleName")`

 `_G` and `shared` tend to be very controversial within Roblox.
-In this case, they're used as an alternate `require()` function, so you don't need to require the require module in every module in the game.
+In this case, `shared()` is used as an alternate `require()` function, so you don't need to require the require module in every module in the game.

-You can also require instances directly with `shared()`.
+You can also require instances directly with `shared()` if needed.
 Example: `shared(script.Folder.Module)`

 - **Auto Initialization**

 Another helpful feature that exists in Eden is the auto initialization of functions in priority order.

-By putting an `:Init()` method in your module, Eden will automatically call this method in the order you specify by defining an optional `_Priority` variable in the module table when the game starts.
+By putting an `:Init()` method in your module, Eden will automatically call this method in the order you specify by defining an optional `Priority` variable in the module table when the game starts.
 The higher the priority number, the sooner the module will run.
-You can disable this functionality with the `Static` directory feature (see guidelines below) or with the `_Initialize` param.
+You can disable this functionality with the `Static` directory feature (see guidelines below) or with the `Initialize` param.

 - **Cyclical module detection**